Mayorcool-lab/Mayorcool-lab/README.md

 My published research focuses on the **CMAH glyco-enzyme and sialic acid metabolism**, using AlphaFold, Rosetta, GROMACS, and high-throughput virtual screening.
 Alongside this, I develop reproducible pipelines spanning **scRNA-seq, metagenomics, population genomics, and ML-driven cheminformatics**.

-Open to roles in **computational glycobiology, structural bioinformatics, enzyme engineering, and general bioinformatics pipeline development**.
+Open to roles in **computational glycobiology, structural bioinformatics, enzyme engineering, bioinformatics pipeline development, and data analytics**.

 ---